 Police Body Cameras

 Some police departments are finding novel uses for police body-cameras, going beyond producing a static record of a police interaction.
 Beachwood PD uses live video streams to provide real-time updates to dispatchers whenever police officers are on the scene – allowing the dispatchers (and response teams) to assess the situations on the ground.
 Police offers also have access to live video from fixed cameras, such as jail cameras, and the video streams of their fellow officers.
-Live video streaming is dependent on a consistent and high-speed connection, and is only possible through in-vehicle 4G routers like the Cradlepoint COR IBR1100.
+Live video streaming is dependent on a consistent and high-speed connection, and is only possible through in-vehicle 4G routers.

 Dash cameras have been used in police vehicles since the mid-1980s, using relatively archaic video capture/storage technology that saved video on VHS tape or DVD within the vehicle itself.
 This poses a number of problems for the police agency that relies on the dashboard-mounted cameras.
 For one, the video is vulnerable to physical deletion or destruction from within the car.
 Secondly, the video can only be analyzed retroactively – often too late to make “in the moment” decisions that could promote officer safety.